Oklahoma State 40, Missouri State 23

-Oklahoma State 40, Missouri State 23: Junior quarterback Daxx Garman went 16-of-26 for 244 yards and two touchdown passes in his first action since 2009 to lead the Cowboys past the visiting Bears.
+Oklahoma State 40, Missouri State 23: Junior Daxx Garman completed 16-of-26 for 244 yards and two touchdown passes in his first action since 2009 to lead the Cowboys past the visiting Bears.

-Brandon Sheperd had four catches for 131 yards and a touchdown to lead Oklahoma State (1-1) and Jhajuan Seales added three catches for 54 yards and a score.
+Brandon Sheperd had four catches for 131 yards for Oklahoma State (1-1) and Jhajuan Seales added three catches for 54 yards and a score.
 Tyreek Hill rushed for 62 yards, Rennie Childs added a pair of rushing touchdowns and the Cowboys blocked three kicks in the first half.

 Kierra Harris went 14-of-21 for 206 yards and hit Julian Burton for two touchdowns to lead Missouri State (1-1).
 Burton finished with six catches for 86 yards to extend his streak to 22 games with a catch, and Phoenix Johnson added 61 rushing yards.